cprieststephens/javascript-basics-express/README.md

 ### Clone this repository

 - Create a fork of this repo.
-- Clone your copy of the repo using the command: `git clone git@github.com:_your-github-username_/javascript-basics-express`
+- Copy the fork's git address and clone to your machine using `git clone`.

 ### Install the project dependencies